Ryanair pilots strike in Germany, 4 other countries

 The airline has already been hit with strikes by flight attendants in Spain, Portugal and Belgium.
 Irish pilots have held four strike days.

 In the Netherlands, the carrier was using non-striking pilots to keep its service running for passengers.
-In a tweet Thursday night, the company said that “there will be no cancellations as a result of the unnecessary strike action by the Dutch pilot union.”
+In a tweet Thursday night, the company said that “there will be no cancellations” as a result of the Dutch union’s strike.

 Ryanair launched unsuccessful legal action in a Dutch court to prevent the strike in the Netherlands.